intelowlproject/IntelOwl/docs/source/Installation.md

 # create a super user
 sudo docker exec -ti intelowl_uwsgi python3 manage.py createsuperuser

-# now you can login with the created user form http://localhost:80/login
+# now you can login with the created user from http://localhost:80/login

 # Have fun!
 ```